ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

    ```

-1. Wi-Fi credentials (optional): If you're using Wi-Fi, add your SSID/password.
+1. Wi-Fi credentials: If you're using Wi-Fi, add your SSID/password.
 If you are using ethernet, you do not need to add Wi-Fi credentials.

 1. Create a database called `test_database` in Treasure Data.
    <span class="notes">**Note:** The tables are created automatically.</span>

 ### Compile and load

 Next, you can compile and load your code onto your board.
-If you are unfamiliar with how to compile and load code, please look at the Mbed OS quick start tutorial.
+If you are not familiar with how to compile and load code, please look at the Mbed OS quick start tutorial.

 After you have compiled your code and loaded it onto your board, open a serial terminal, and connect it to the board.
 View the output: